Arth-DEVOPS/Computational-Cancer-Cell-Biology-/PBN-for-small-nets.md

 ; C = !A | !B

 Each form gives rise to different types of steady states.
 First, simulate both forms asynchronously and obtain the steady states and the corresponding frequencies.
 The frequency of a steady state is the number of times a simulation converges to that steady state.
 Simulation here should start from a random initial condition.
 Then, construct a PBN such that, Form 1 takes probability p and Form 2 takes probability 1-p.
 Simulate the PBN and obtain the steady state frequency distribution for different values of p.
 How does the frequency distribution change as p changes?
 Simulate each BN for 100 random initial conditions atleast and get the frequency distributions.

+## Trajectories for toggle switch with perturbation probability

+We now define a new probability called the perturbation probability.
+At every time point, we make a choice of whether or not to perturb a node.
+If yes, we flip the level of a chosen node.
+Use the perturbation probability in conjunction with update probability and simulate the toggle switch for 1000 time steps.
+Repeat for 100 times to get a mean expression level trajectory of node A of the toggle switch (similar to the figure you reproduced from Reka's paper).
+For update probability of 0.1, calculate the trajectories for perturbation probability of 0.1, 0.3, 0.5, 0.7 and 0.9 and plot them together.
+Repeat for update probability of 0.9.